keone/crypto-reading-list/L1/Solana.md

   walkthrough of an exploit in spl token-lending protocol identified by Neodyme, as an example of a flaw in a smart contract

 ## Incidents
-_To understand what went wrong, why it went wrong, and how we can learn from it_
 * [9-14 network outage: Solana postmortem](https://solana.com/news/9-14-network-outage-initial-overview) -
   official Solana post-mortem
 * [9-14 Jump Crypto postmortem](https://jumpcrypto.com/reflections-on-the-sept-14-solana-outage/) -